 A new deck doesn’t necessarily mean relaxation, which is why renovators are looking to timber alternatives.
 While it starts off looking great, timber can quickly lose its lustre and calls for a lot of effort to stay in top shape.
 Those thinking of building a deck can benefit significantly by first considering how much time and budget they have available to spend on outdoor maintenance.

 Looking to alternatives such as wood plastic composite and fibre cement boards helps renovators feel confident that their new deck will be more about entertaining than upkeep.
-Sturdy and weatherproof, fibre cement decking is perfectly suited a busy lifestyle and, unlike timber, won’t be a cause for concern when to comes to sun and rain damage.
+Sturdy and weatherproof, fibre cement decking is perfectly suited to a busy lifestyle and, unlike timber, won’t be a cause for concern when to comes to sun and rain damage.
 Quick and easy to install, this fuss-free alternative is ensuring homeowners have more time to enjoy relaxing with family and friends.